-Empirically, our paper shows that areas more intensely affected by the Black Death developed more inclusive political institutions at the local-level and more equitable ownership of land.
+Empirically, our paper shows that areas more intensely affected by the Black Death developed more inclusive political institutions at the local-level and more equitable ownership of land, both reflecting a fundamentally changed political-economic equilibrium.
 Contrariwise, those areas less affected by the Black Death maintained political institutions and land ownership patterns that concentrated political and economic power.
 In the first set of areas, voters in the late 19th century would come to reject the Conservative Party in electoral competition, an outcome indicative of autonomy of voters from the directives of the landed elite.
 In the second set of areas, voters would overwhelmingly cast their votes in favor of the Conservative Party, indicative of the ability of the landed elite to guide voters' decisions at the ballot box.
 By restructuring political institutions and social organization at the local level, the Black Death had significant consequences for how citizens would come to engage in mass politics.